Frequently Asked Questions (FAQ)

 Will transportation be provided back to the start location on the first day?

-For a fee, transportation will be provided from Moody Gardens to Royal Purple Raceway after Day One.
+For a fee, transportation will be provided from Moody Gardens to the starting/finish line (location TBD) after Day One.
 Riders may choose to travel back on Saturday at 6:30 p.m. or Sunday at 9:00 a.m.
 Tickets may be purchased in advance online or, depending on availability on space, may be purchased at the event.

 When is packet pick-up?